goastian/midori-desktop/browser/components/urlbar/docs/preferences.rst

   When true, `javascript:` URLs are not included in search results for safety reasons.

+browser.urlbar.focusContentDocumentOnEsc (boolean, default: true) Focus the content document when pressing the Escape key, if there's no remaining typed history.

 browser.urlbar.formatting.enabled (boolean, default: true) Applies URL highlighting and other styling to the text in the urlbar input field.
 This should usually be enabled for security reasons.